-Though probiotics are part of my Foundational Five list of supplements, I’ve been dragging my feet when it comes to writing about them.
+Though probiotics are part of my Foundational Five, the best supplements to support health, I’ve been dragging my feet when it comes to writing about them.

 There are fewer solid answers about probiotics than almost any other type of supplement I’ve written or read about.
 The evidence points to probiotics being good for you, but once you start getting deeper into the details, things get a little fuzzy.

 In this article, I’ll provide the best answers I can to the following questions.
 I will update the article as I come across new, relevant research.